Clinic-Savers/clinic-savers/README.md

 ## Access to database ##

-Our databases are set up with phpMyAdmin.
+Our MySQL databases are managed by phpMyAdmin.
 In order to access the databases:

    1. Launch WAMP/MAMP server and access phpMyAdmin through this URL http://localhost/phpmyadmin/

       1. Login credentials for Windows users

          Username: root<br>
-         No password required
+         No password required<br>
          ![Windows login](images/phpmyadminwinlogin.jpg)

       2. Login credentials for Mac users